MyUncleSam/EveChatNotifier/README.md

-## Basic information
+## Basic information / FAQ

-This tool is not interacting in any way with eve online.
+- This tool is not interacting in any way with eve online directly.
 It is just monitoring and reading log files written by the eve online client.

-It is not and cannot detect if enemies or bad persons enter the current system.
+- It is not and cannot detect if enemies or bad persons enter the current system.

-It cannot notify you if the local changes

-What it does: if the pilot name is in any chat text it plays a sound (optional) and prints some notification about that.
+- It can only notify you on chat messages - there is no possibility to get notified if you change e.g. the system or someone enters your system.

 ## What it does